-Column B represents the manufactured size of the pipe.
+Column B represents the manufactured pipe size.

 Column C: Actual OD in inches

 Column C represents the actual size of Aquatherm pipe in inches.
 Use this for sizing clamps and penetrations.

 Column D: Fusion depth in inches

 Column D represents the depth the pipe should be inserted into the socket fitting.
 Use this for planning the length of a cut and if no marker is available.